JenninaFarm/FinellyFoodApp/README.md

 Mobile application can be used as a food diery.
 From fetched diet info user can add servings to his/her food diery.

-Since FatSecret don't have most of the bar codes for products originated from Finland, there sould be a way to find ingredients adnd product by name to complite user's opportunity to add those to the food diery.
+Since FatSecret don't have most of the bar codes for products originated from Finland, there sould be a way to find ingredients and product by name to complite user's opportunity to add those to the food diery.

 ## Target